Skip to content

 Dawn Dish Soap or Castile Soap

 A lot of the time, I’m cleaning my baseboards with just a dry mop or a little water.
-That’s the beauty of the O-Cedar microfiber mop – you don’t really need anything to get clean baseboards!
+That’s the beauty of the O-Cedar microfiber mop – you don’t really need anything crazy to get clean baseboards!
 But when I need/want a bit of extra cleaning power, I add a drop of dawn dish soap or castile soap.
 I buy it in bulk at Costco and it lasts a long time.

 Krud Kutter